ChristinaChina/mywebsite/content/en/CV/_index.md

 ## Personal Information
 ### Educational Background

+   1. Sociocultural Anthropology, Germany, 2025-present

-   1. M.A. in Journalism and Communication, China, 2022-2025
+   2. M.A. in Journalism and Communication, China, 2022-2025

-   2. Political Science, Germany, 2024-2025
+   3. Visiting Student, Social and Cultural Anthropology, 2024-2025

-   3. B.A. in Journalism, China, 2018-2022
+   4. B.A. in Journalism, China, 2018-2022

 ### Contact Details
    Website: zhentinghe.com\
    Emails: heyzhenting@gmail.com\
-   Phone/WhatsApp: 49-015231658290\
-   Mobile: 49-015231658290

 ### Peer-reviewed Conference Presentations
 1. 1.He, Z. 2025.
 The Work Ethic of Chinese Digital Feminists: From the Neoliberalism Perspective.
-Paper will be Presented at the 75th Annual Conference of the International Communication Association(ICA), Colorado, USA.\
+Paper Presented at the 75th Annual Conference of the International Communication Association(ICA), Colorado, USA.\
 In this essay, I employ online ethnographic study and in-depth interviews with 35 Chinese digital feminists to illustrate how digital feminists in China respondto neoliberal conditions and how they sustain their activism despite a lack of unanimous support within their own groups.
 My analysis indicates that digital feminists in China have employed public interest activities as a cultural instrument tochallenge the advancement of global neoliberalism.
 Consequently, they have progressively investigated the formulation of a feminist cultural politics that is alignedwith the political and commercial contexts of China.

 2. He, Z. 2024.
 Aesthetics as an Invisible Power: A Chronological Examination Based on Youth’ s Cultural Consumption of Celebrities.
 Paper Presented at the 107th Association for Education in Journalism and Mass Communication(AEJMC), Philadelphia, America. \